francisco-rojas/elasticsearch-ruby/elasticsearch-transport/README.md

 ## The Architecture

-* {Elasticsearch::Transport::Client} is composed of {Elasticsearch::Transport::Transport}
+* {LegacyElasticsearch::Transport::Client} is composed of {LegacyElasticsearch::Transport::Transport}

-* {Elasticsearch::Transport::Transport} is composed of {Elasticsearch::Transport::Transport::Connections},
+* {LegacyElasticsearch::Transport::Transport} is composed of {LegacyElasticsearch::Transport::Transport::Connections},
   and an instance of logger, tracer, serializer and sniffer.

 * Logger and tracer can be any object conforming to Ruby logging interface, ie. an instance of [`Logger`](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/logger/rdoc/Logger.html), [_log4r_](https://rubygems.org/gems/log4r), [_logging_](https://github.com/TwP/logging/), etc.

-* The {Elasticsearch::Transport::Transport::Serializer::Base} implementations handle converting data for Elasticsearch (eg. to JSON).
+* The {LegacyElasticsearch::Transport::Transport::Serializer::Base} implementations handle converting data for Elasticsearch (eg. to JSON).
 You can implement your own serializer.

-* {Elasticsearch::Transport::Transport::Sniffer} allows to discover nodes in the cluster and use them as connections.
+* {LegacyElasticsearch::Transport::Transport::Sniffer} allows to discover nodes in the cluster and use them as connections.

-* {Elasticsearch::Transport::Transport::Connections::Collection} is composed of
+* {LegacyElasticsearch::Transport::Transport::Connections::Collection} is composed of
-  {Elasticsearch::Transport::Transport::Connections::Connection} instances and a selector instance.
+  {LegacyElasticsearch::Transport::Transport::Connections::Connection} instances and a selector instance.

-* {Elasticsearch::Transport::Transport::Connections::Connection} contains the connection attributes such as hostname and port, as well as the concrete persistent "session" connected to a specific node.
+* {LegacyElasticsearch::Transport::Transport::Connections::Connection} contains the connection attributes such as hostname and port, as well as the concrete persistent "session" connected to a specific node.

-* The {Elasticsearch::Transport::Transport::Connections::Selector::Base} implementations allow to choose connections from the pool, eg. in a round-robin or random fashion.
+* The {LegacyElasticsearch::Transport::Transport::Connections::Selector::Base} implementations allow to choose connections from the pool, eg. in a round-robin or random fashion.
 You can implement your own selector strategy.

 ## Development